mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 - **Materials:** powdered zinc oxide
 - **Prerequisites:** Alchemist (House of Abiogenesis)

+A pale cloud of particles swirls within tiny eddies reverberating through the bottle of clear liquid.
+The cloud solidifies in your mouth with a slightly chalky texture, and each crunch emits tiny jolts of electricity through your tongue and cheeks.
+Pairs well with soft cheeses and honeyed desserts.

 **Drink (8 Hours).** When you brew this potion, choose the Elemental or Ooze creature type.
 When a creature drinks this potion, their creature type changes to the type you chose, and they gain 5 Temporary Hit Points.

 _Upsizing._ The Temporary Hit Points are increased to five times the potion size.